-Explanation of Change to AD Applicability
+Explanation of Change to Applicability

-The FAA finds that Model MD-11F airplanes are not specifically identified by model name in the applicability of the proposed AD.
-However, those airplanes were identified by manufacturer's fuselage numbers in the effectivity listing of Boeing Service Bulletin MD11-24-197, dated May 16, 2001, which was referenced in the applicability of the proposed AD.
-Therefore, we have revised this final rule to specifically reference Model MD-11 and -11F airplanes where appropriate.
+The FAA has determined that some confusion may arise from the applicability of the NPRM, because McDonnell Douglas Model MD-11F airplanes were not specifically identified.
+However, those airplanes were identified by manufacturer's fuselage numbers in Boeing Alert Service Bulletin MD11-24A036, Revision 01, dated May 21, 2001 (which was referenced in the applicability statement of the AD for determining the specific affected airplanes).
+Therefore, we have revised the applicability throughout the final rule to include Model MD-11F airplanes, in addition to Model MD-11 airplanes.
 In addition, we have revised the applicability of the existing AD to identify model designations as published in the most recent type certificate data sheet for the affected models.